Mostlime12195/Aegis-AI/README.md

 - Some models support customizable reasoning effort (low, medium, and high for GPT-OSS models and a reasoning toggle for Qwen3 32b).
 - Incognito mode to prevent chat history from being saved.
 - Global memory to remember user details/preferences/opinions across chats.
+- Parameter configuration panel with temperature, top_p, and seed options.

 ## Todo

 - Canvas/Code Panel
 - Tree-of-Thought (Multiple instances of the same or different models working together to solve a problem at the same time)
-- Parameter configuration (temperature, top_p, etc.)

 Please suggest more ideas in the Issues tab.